SeptipioN/SeptipioN/README.md

 > [!IMPORTANT]
 > At the moment, modpack is at the conceptual stage and there is no final version of the development path.
 As soon as everything is ready, we will publish the project RoadMap on GitHub and ArcaneTech Hub.

-    Demo of World Generation of Early Build of ArcaneTech
+    Demo of world generation in an Early Build of ArcaneTech

 ![Head](https://github.com/SeptipioN/SeptipioN/blob/main/assets/Header.gif)